 This proxy statement contains information about the annual meeting of shareholders of Audiovox Corporation.
-The accompanying proxy is solicited by the Board of Directors.
+The accompanying proxy is solicited by the Board of Directors on behalf of the Company which is paying the full costs of the solicitation.

-2009 Annual Meeting
+2010 Annual Meeting

 The annual meeting of shareholders of Audiovox Corporation will be held at 10:00 a.m.
-EST on July 23, 2009 at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, NY 11788.
+EDT on July 22, 2010 at the Smithtown Sheraton, 110 Motor Parkway, Hauppauge, NY 11788.